ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

   * Realigning an employee to your culture after a misalignment is identified is challenging and rarely successful.
 If you're concerned you may be in this scenario at ninety days, almost certainly the right option is to part ways, and more likely than not the candidate will be just as relieved as the manager.

 * Is it a lack of experience or skill?
-  * If you hired someone at a senior level but they re performing at mid-level, you have the option of attempting to down-level them.
-After all, it's unfair to other employees to keep this person on and pay them as a senior-level performer if they re not delivering at that level.
+  * If you hired someone at a senior level but they're performing at mid-level, you have the option of attempting to down-level them.
+After all, it's unfair to other employees to keep this person on and pay them as a senior-level performer if they're not delivering at that level.
 Be warned, however, that down-leveling is very challenging.
 Unless expectations are very carefully managed, down-leveling will often result in bruised ego and ultimately prove unproductive or even toxic to your team.

 ##### LETTING A NEW EMPLOYEE GO